thesuzerain/coup-cpp/README.md

 # coup-cpp
-A C++ implementation of the card game Coup with functional AI.
+A C++ implementation of the card game Coup with a simplified AI.

 Coup is a 2-4 player game designed around bluffing and deception.
 Each player starts with two "influences" (cards) that are hidden from other players.
 They can perform certain actions depending on those cards, lying if they have to.